Kyverna Therapeutics, Inc. (KYTX) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Jan.
-14, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Kyverna Therapeutics, Inc. ("Kyverna" or the "Company") (NASDAQ: KYTX ).
+15, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Kyverna Therapeutics, Inc. ("Kyverna" or the "Company") (NASDAQ: KYTX ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR KYVERNA INVESTMENTS, CLICK HERE BEFORE FEBRUARY 7, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN KYVERNA THERAPEUTICS, INC. (KYTX), CLICK

+BEFORE FEBRUARY 7, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?